SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"Pinkie is overwhelmed with anxiety, she keeps ignoring it, but it's ruining her life.
 She needs to deal with it, and she needs help!"*

 "Oh, I see.
-Well, I've had to deal with my fair share of anxiety… I'll do my best to help her."
+Well, I've had to deal with my fair share of anxiety… as you can probably guess."
+Fluttershy blushes.
+"I'll do my best to help her."

 *"Thank you."*

 ***

 Pinkie Pie opens the door to her bedroom.
-She makes her way into the room and is about to greet Gummy when she notices a lone floor-standing mirror in the center of her room.
+She is about to greet Gummy when she notices a lone floor-standing mirror in the center of her room.

-She trots up to the mirror noticing she can't see herself in it.
-She has no reflection.
+She trots up to the mirror and notices she can't see herself in it… she has no reflection!
 As she's about to start panicking, she sees something strange in the mirror.
 Five Pinkie Pies appear in the mirror, one center one with four more popping in to the side from behind them.

 Pinkie blinks and rubs her eyes.
-After she opens her eyes, the five ponies are no longer her, but her five best friends in the world.
+After she opens them, the five ponies are no longer her, but her five best friends.

 "What's going on here?"
-Pinkie asks before turning around to see all her friends standing behind her.
+Pinkie asks.
+Pinkie looks behind herself to see all her friends standing behind her.

 Twilight, who is standing in front comes forward and wraps Pinkie in a hug.
 "Pinkie, we know what you've been doing for us, but we want to help so that you can be happy too."

 For a second, Pinkie wanted to deny it, but she knew she couldn't.
-She didn't know how to respond at first, all she could do was hug back as tears fall from her face into Twilight's back.
+She didn't know how to respond at first, all she could do was let the tears fall from her face onto Twilight's back.

 As she cried in Twilight's hooves, Pinkie felt more of her friends joining the hug, wrapping their own hooves around her wherever they could find space.